saiminh/CWN-netlifycms-eleventy/src/_content/recipes/aloo-gobi-inspired-soup.md

   * ½ x cauliflower (the other half is for the ‘crouton’ recipe below), chopped up a bit larger than the potatoes

-  * 1 x 400-g jar x chopped tomatoes
+  * 1 x 400-g jar chopped tomatoes

   * Dried chillies, crushed, or chilli powder to taste (start with ½ tsp if you’re not sure; you can add more later if you like)